Zev-G/csc207project/README.md

 ---

 ## Installation Instructions
-see a full installation demonstration [here](https://drive.google.com/file/d/1q2dFMJ-VL90z7lydPBLKgowK4025Bxwd/view?usp=sharing) to see how to install java and our app
+see a full video of the installation demonstration [here](https://drive.google.com/file/d/1q2dFMJ-VL90z7lydPBLKgowK4025Bxwd/view?usp=sharing) to see how to install java and our app

 ### Software Requirements
 - **Operating System**: This application runs on any operating system (Windows, macOS, Linux).